anakin4747/anakin4747/README.md

 # Anakin Childerhose

-Yes I was named after star wars, I have a cool family
+Yes I was named after Star Wars, I have a cool family

 Obsessed with all things Linux, Yocto, and (Neo)Vim